charlottelee8086-ui/nlm-gene-normalization/results/report/README.md

 The complete experiment sequence and main benchmark results are summarized in `docs/EXPERIMENTS.md` and `docs/EXPERIMENT_MANIFEST.csv`.

-Results produced after the internship report are kept separately under `results/additional_experiments/`.
+Also have some results under `results/additional_experiments/`.